Kishore107/Interview_Genie/README.md

 ## 💡 Usage

-1. When you first open the app, you'll be prompted to enter your Gemini API key
+1. When you first open the app, you'll be prompted to enter your API keys
+2. Choose your preferred AI provider (Mistral AI or Anthropic)
+3. The keys will be securely stored in your browser's local storage
-2. Click the microphone icon to start voice recording
+4. Click the microphone icon to start voice recording (make sure to allow microphone permissions)
-3. Speak clearly into your microphone
+5. Speak clearly into your microphone
-4. Your voice will be transcribed in real-time
+6. Your voice will be transcribed in real-time using the Web Speech API
-5. The AI will automatically process your input and provide relevant responses
+7. The selected AI provider will process your input and provide relevant responses
-6. Click the microphone icon again to stop recording
+8. Click the microphone icon again to stop recording
+9. You can view your conversation history in the chat interface

 ## 🔑 Environment Variables

-No environment variables are needed as the Gemini API key is stored locally in the browser.
+No environment variables are needed as the API keys are stored locally in the browser.

 ## 🛠️ Development